-Registration in WREGIS cannot occur until after a project is operational.
-Information about WREGIS registration and REC retirement and reporting requirements are described in Chapter 5: Project Certification.

-b.
-Small projects less than or equal to 360 kW-AC in aggregate size may request a waiver from the requirement to register with WREGIS when they apply for Precertification.
+Registration in WREGIS cannot occur until after a projectProject is operational.
+Information about WREGIS registration and REC retirement and reporting requirements are described in Chapter 5: Project Certification. b.
+Small projects Projects less than or equal to 360 kW-AC in aggregate size may request a waiver from the requirement to register with WREGIS when they apply for Pre-certification.